 Sundays are normally my non-flying days.
 I’ll often be found on my bicycle on the roads around Altadena, Pasadena, and La Canada.
 This Sunday found me and cycling buddies climbing the Angeles Crest Highway (ACH) from La Canada to Clear Creek Junction.
 It was a cool, cloudy, and foggy morning.
 As we climbed through the clouds, visibility was very poor (sometime as low as 200 ft).

 Part way into our climb, a stream of fire and sheriff vehicles began passing us going uphill; we also heard a helicopter overhead above the clouds.
 Experience led us to expect another motorcycle crash on the road.
 Only when got to Clear Creek (3600′ MSL) did we hear they were looking for a downed airplane.
 Details were non existent, but my first guess was VFR into IMC (pilots who aren’t trained to fly in the clouds ending up in the clouds with deadly results).
 Continue reading

 On April 1, 2016, the FAA implemented a new process for getting a student pilot certificate.
 Students apply through the FAA’s IACRA system; a Certified Flight Instructor (CFI) can approve the application.
-I’ve only processed two so far (May 2016), but my students received their certificates in 9 and 10 days respectively from the day we finished the process.

 Students must have both a medical and student certificate prior to solo.
 I recommend that students apply for the student pilot certificate as soon as they start their flight training.
 Continue reading